Indiana’s Youth Take the Lead in Climate Change Action

 “In the age of Greta, young people are experiencing anxiety, even despair,” he said.
 “Our city resolutions are a great way to address this anxiety, while helping young people learn civics, while exploring potential career paths, from science to engineering to politics.”

-Abaddi, Summers and Riego share their passion for the environment with each other.
+Abaddi, Summers, and Riego share their passion for the environment with each other.
 On a recent afternoon, they met at a coffee shop in Fishers to discuss a speech they would deliver later that night at a Hoosier Interfaith Power and Light event.

+They also share their frustrations when things might not work out.
 Summers has been ridiculed by her peers for recycling at her school, but she said that wouldn’t stop her.

 “It makes me upset to see this level of ignorance amongst my peers,” she said.
 “I just try my best to have an optimistic view, however difficult it may prove to be sometimes given the circumstances.”